 Bacterial populations within the host often exhibit physiological heterogeneity and genetic diversity.
 Moreover, various microbial species often coexist and show intricate interactions with host cells.
 We aim to explore how novel mechanisms of cell-cell communication can shape the dynamics of bacterial infections.

-Overall, our lab is dedicated to unraveling the multifaceted nature of diverse bacterial behaviors and their implications for human health.
+Overall, our lab is dedicated to elucidating the multifaceted roles of small regulatory elements in bacterial behaviors and their implications for human health.

 People